elastic/kibana/src/plugins/data_view_field_editor/README.md

-# Index pattern field editor
+# Data view field editor

 The reusable field editor across Kibana!

 This editor can be used to

-* create or edit a runtime field inside an index pattern.
+* create or edit a runtime field inside a data view.
 * edit concrete (mapped) fields.
 In this case certain functionalities will be disabled like the possibility to change the field _type_ or to set the field _value_.

 ## How to use

-You first need to add in your kibana.json the "`indexPatternFieldEditor`" plugin as a required dependency of your plugin.
+You first need to add in your kibana.json the "`dataViewFieldEditor`" plugin as a required dependency of your plugin.

-You will then receive in the start contract of the indexPatternFieldEditor plugin the following API:
+You will then receive in the start contract of the dataViewFieldEditor plugin the following API:

-### `userPermissions.editIndexPattern(): boolean`
+### `userPermissions.editDataView(): boolean`

-Convenience method that uses the `core.application.capabilities` api to determine whether the user can edit the index pattern.
+Convenience method that uses the `core.application.capabilities` api to determine whether the user can edit the data view.

 ### `openEditor(options: OpenFieldEditorOptions): CloseEditor`

-Use this method to open the index pattern field editor to either create (runtime) or edit (concrete | runtime) a field.
+Use this method to open the data view field editor to either create (runtime) or edit (concrete | runtime) a field.

 #### `options`